-The Agriculture Extension Educator is an integral part of the UW-Madison Division of Extension and works alongside the people of Wisconsin to improve lives and communities.
+The Health & Well-Being Extension Educator is an integral part of the UW-Madison Division of Extension and works alongside the people of Wisconsin to improve lives and communities.
 Extension serves the people and communities of Wisconsin by addressing local, statewide and national issues, improving lives through research-based education, fostering partnerships and action, and facilitating positive impacts.

-This dynamic position has an emphasis in the Livestock program, including:
+This dynamic position has an emphasis in the Healthy Eating, Active Living Program including:

 The ideal candidate is adept at building and maintaining trust-based relationships, engaging stakeholders and applying an equity lens towards transforming lives and communities.
 As such, we strongly encourage applications from candidates who foster and promote the values of diversity and inclusion.

 Diversity is a source of strength, creativity, and innovation for UW-Madison.
 We value the contributions of each person and respect the profound ways their identity, culture, background, experience, status, abilities, and opinion enrich the university community.
 We commit ourselves to the pursuit of excellence in teaching, research, outreach, and diversity as inextricably linked goals.

 The University of Wisconsin-Madison fulfills its public mission by creating a welcoming and inclusive community for people from every background - people who as students, faculty, and staff serve Wisconsin and the world.

 For more information on diversity and inclusion on campus, please visit: Diversity and Inclusion